-We object to the manner in which our site (site assessment reference 417) has been assessed as 'red'.
-We do not agree with the conclusion in the Site Assessment which states it will have 'more negative than positive effects and development of the site would result in a disproportionate expansion of Hockley Heath that would be contrary to the Spatial Strategy'.
+We broadly agree with the methodology but raise issues with the manner in which it has been applied to the site assessment process.
+Specifically we object to the manner in which our site (site assessment reference 416) has been assessed as 'red'.
+We do not agree with the conclusion that it will have 'severe or widespread impacts that are not outweighed by the benefits of the proposal'.